jayaprabhapalani/Movie-Recommender/README.md

 - `tmdb_5000_movies.csv`
 - `tmdb_5000_credits.csv`

-These were merged using the `movie_id` to form a single comprehensive dataset.
+These were merged using the `title` to form a single comprehensive dataset.

 ---